hydro-informatics/hydro-informatics.github.io/pages/python-basics/pyinstall.md

 {% include image.html file="jupyter-illu.png" alt="pyc-prj-setup" caption="JupyterLab in Dark theme appearance with a Jupyter notebook (xml.ipynb) opened showing the combination of a markdown cell (Charts(plots)) and a Python 3 cell." %}

 *Jupyter* is a spin-off of [*IPython*](https://ipython.org/), which is "a rich architecture for interactive computing".
-Therefore, when we start a *Python* kernel in *JupyterLab*, an *IPython* kernel is started.
-This is different from a *conda* environment, but it can still access packages installed in the *conda* `base` environment.
-So if you need to install a package for usage in *JupyterLab*, follow the [above instructions](##install-pckg), but make sure that the `base` environment is activated.
+Therefore, when we start a *Python* kernel in *JupyterLab*, an *IPython* kernel is started, which refers to the currently activated *conda* environment.
+So if you need to install a package for usage in *JupyterLab*, follow the [above instructions](##install-pckg) and make sure that the corresponding environment is activated.

 *Python* cells in *Jupyter* notebooks often require certain packages, which must be reloaded for each cell after each kernel start (we will learn more about packages later on the [Modules and packages](hypy_pckg.html) page).
 So it can be useful to define default imports for *IPython* and this works as follows.